UNCLASSIFIED (U)

 9 FAM 302.4-2(C) (U) Advisory Opinion

-(U) If an AO is required or needed in any visa case, and the case involves a criminal conviction, you must ensure that you gather all the necessary information, consistent with the guidance in 9 FAM 302.3-2(C), before submitted an AO request.
+(U) If an AO is required or needed and the case involves a criminal conviction, ensure that you gather all the necessary information, consistent with the guidance in 9 FAM 302.3-2(C), before submitting an AO request.

 9 FAM 302.4-2(D) (U) Waiver